Please select from these top services or scroll down for more COVID-19 resources and information.

 Learn how much Santa Ana CARES financial assistance has been provided, hotline phone calls have been received and more.

-COVID-19 Update from Mayor Vicente Sarmiento and Mayor Pro Tem David Penaloza - Jan.
-15, 2021
+COVID-19 Update from Mayor Sarmiento and Councilmember Mendoza - July 8, 2021